Ali-Mikael/Application-hacking/h4-Disaddembly.md

 ```

-I figured the first variable `uVar1` inside the function might the `exit code`, as the function will always return with it no matter what.
+I figured the first variable `uVar1` inside the function might be used as the `exit code`, as the function will always return with it no matter what.

 **To support our hypothesis**
 - We can see that it's used in the `if else` clause: